Cracker's Map: Italy

 - Releaser of one of the best paper magazines ever to be released in the scene - Pirates!

-- Their leadership has moved from King to other members as the group has evolved.
+- Their leadership has moved around other members as the group has evolved.
 In the early/mid-90s was the Belgium called Solar.
 He apparently worked in a chicken farm which often led to much jokes around him (e.g. chicken boy etc.).
 He led the group together with Sneaper and Jumpie.
 Fen1 and Newscopy in the early to mid-1990s also.
 Leaders of the 2013-2017 period are Smasher and Scorpie.
+Another prominent member to mention here should be Bitman (joining in 1991 through to 1994).

 - F4CG had members worldwide.
 Starting from the original 4 in Italy to countries such as Germany, Sweden, Belgium, Australia, Poland and more!